kuszewski/iris-k3s/README.md

 Log into https://containers.intersystems.com.
 That will show you your access token.
 Then go to the shell and run the following:

-`kubectl create secret docker-registry intersystems-continer-secret --docker-server=https://containers.intersystems.com --docker-username=<YOUR USERNAME> --docker-password='<YOUR TOKEN>'`
+`kubectl create secret docker-registry intersystems-container-registry-secret --docker-server=https://containers.intersystems.com --docker-username=<YOUR USERNAME> --docker-password='<YOUR TOKEN>'`

 ### Download IKO

+At present we need to download a tarball that has configurations and details for Helm, the Kubernetes package manager that helps us in deploying our Operator.
+In the WRC portal, Select
+`Actions -> Software Distribution -> Components`
+In the Name searchbox type `kubernetes` and select the latest.

+This is a compressed file.
+Uncompress it into this directory.

-Download the latest IKO from the WRC and uncompress it.
-Replace the `values.yaml` file in the `chart` directory with the one in this directory.
+Replace the `values.yaml` file in the `chart/iris-operator` directory with the one in this directory.

 ### Install IKO using helm